Steve0verton/sas-viya4-build/README.md

     # From this project repo root
     ./init.sh
     ```
+4. [Determine an environment prefix name](#define-environment-naming-prefix) which will be referenced by directory structures, IAC and DAC code.
+This prefix name is important because it perpetuates throughout everything.
+    * Example: `dev-2022w20`
-4. Organize code and setup environment-specific deployment code directories.
+5. Organize code and setup environment-specific deployment code directories to work from.
 Example steps are [provided below](#code-organization).
-   * [Determine an environment prefix name](#define-environment-naming-prefix) which will be referenced by directory structures, IAC and DAC code.
-     * Example: `dev-2022w20`
+   * **Tip:** Build internal git repositories to manage environment-specific code.
-5. Deploy Azure Cloud Infrastructure: [docs/azure-deployment.md](./docs/azure-deployment.md)
+6. Deploy Azure Cloud Infrastructure: [docs/azure-deployment.md](./docs/azure-deployment.md).
+Work from environment-specific deployment directory.
-6. Deploy SAS Viya 4 Software: [docs/viya4-deployment.md](./docs/viya4-deployment.md)
+7. Deploy SAS Viya 4 Software: [docs/viya4-deployment.md](./docs/viya4-deployment.md).
+Work from environment-specific deployment directory.
-7. Ongoing Administration:
+8. Ongoing Administration:
    * Using Kubernetes: [docs/kubernetes.md](./docs/kubernetes.md)

+## Define Environment Naming Prefix

+Environments are identified by a unique prefix or mnemonic name such as `dev-2022w20`.  **It is important to define a unique name** for referencing code, directories, filenames and the environment itself.
+This mnemonic name is assimilated in many places during and after the deployment.
+This prefix name could be something that focuses on the purpose of the environment or follows organizational naming standard.

 ## Environment Configuration Code Organization

-Code used to deploy specific environments is maintained in a separate directory managed **separately** from this git project repository.
-Code within **this** project repository is used to document and guide the code and configuration within the environment-specific deployment directories.
+Code used to deploy specific environments is maintained in a separate directory managed **separately from this git project repository.**  Code within **this** project repository is used to document and guide the code and configuration within the environment-specific deployment directories.
 Environment-specific deployment code is conceptually grouped by [Infrastructure-as-code (IAC)](https://docs.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code) or [Deployment-as-code (DAC)](https://octopus.com/docs/deployments/patterns/deployment-process-as-code).
 IAC builds the cloud infrastructure used to run Viya 4 while DAC deploys the software components and relevant configuration of SAS Viya software.
 Organizing deployments is useful for leveraging prior success for future environment builds by memorializing environment configuration, code, dependencies and deployment process files.

 ### Managing Environment IAC/DAC Deployment Configurations